Nixiesearch: batteries included search engine¶

 - No state inside the cluster: All changes (settings, indexes, etc.) are just config updates, which makes blue-green deployments of index changes a breeze.

-- AI batteries included: Embedding and LLM inference, first class RAG API support.
+- AI batteries included: fully local Embedding and LLM inference, first class RAG API support.

 Search is never easy, but Nixiesearch has your back.
 It takes care of the toughest parts—like reindexing, capacity planning, and maintenance—so you can save time (and your sanity).